konpyutaika/nifikop/website/blog/2020-05-20-secured_nifi_cluster_on_gcp.md

 tags: [gke, nifikop, secured, oidc, google cloud platform, google cloud, gcp, kubernetes]
 ---

+## Credits

+Before starting, I wanted to mention the fact that this post is an adaptation of the [Pierre Villard](https://twitter.com/pvillard31)'s one : [Secured NiFi cluster with Terraform on the Google Cloud Platform](https://pierrevillard.com/2019/11/22/secured-nifi-cluster-with-terraform-on-the-google-cloud-platform/)

 ## Objectives

 In this article, we'll use **NiFiKop** and **Terraform** to quickly :